Understanding how healthful living for seniors could be attained is essential.

 Eating foods which are high in Omega-3’s, for example, nuts and fish, does wonders for the human body.
 Not only can it be proven to reduce chances for cardiovascular disease and stroke, but it might enhance overall brain function, such as memory and Parkinson’s disease.

 With the appropriate tools, a healthy lifestyle could be accessible regardless of what your age.
-For many seniors, it is important to have a caregiver who understands their nutrient needs to help with injury prevention and health management.
+For many seniors, it is important to have a caregiver who understands their nutrient needs to help with fall prevention and health management.
 The process of introducing a healthy lifestyle to a senior can alleviate stress and lead to a care-free life.